 Life is the ultimate red carpet event.
 Dress for it!

-RELATED: Click HERE to learn about the three types of edge finishes, including the shaped facing!
+RELATED: Click HERE to learn about the three types of edge finishes!

-RELATED: Click HERE to learn how to change your stitch length!
+RELATED: Click HERE to learn how to apply bias facing to an edge!